Nevado Sajama: Climate

 At Cosapa on the foot of Sajama, annual mean temperatures are about 7.3 C while the town of Sajama sees annual temperatures of 4.3 C; precipitation there is about 327 mm/year.
 The daily temperature range approaches 40 C-change there.

 Sajama is located between two climate regimes, a westerly one characterized by a dry climate and the Southeast Pacific High and an easterly one with a moister atmosphere.
 During the southern hemisphere summer, easterly winds carry moist air towards Sajama where solar insolation then triggers showers and thunderstorms; the moisture ultimately originates in the Atlantic Ocean.
 During winter, dry westerly winds prevail although cold air outbreaks from the westerlies belt sometimes trigger intense snowfall which is often underestimated by precipitation data.
 Overall, on the Altiplano precipitation diminishes from the northeast to the southwest.

 Summer precipitation is typically reduced during El Nino years, but on Nevado Sajama there is little correlation.

-Vegetation
+Vegetation and animals

 While the vegetation of the surroundings of Sajama is considered to be a dry grassland known as puna, on the mountain itself there is some vertical gradation.
 Below 4000 m shrubs such as asteraceae, cactaceae, fabaceae and solanaceae dominate the vegetation.
 Between 4000–4800 m the last three families become less important.
 Here especially during the wet season poaceae grasses become more important; finally above 4800 m frost-tolerant herbs such as Azorella and asteraceae, caryophyllaceae, malvaceae and poaceae make up most of the vegetation.
 In depressions or places where water occurs, peat bogs called bofedales develop.
 Taxa that occur here include apiaceae, cyperaceae, Azolla, Distichia and Plantago.
+Animals include birds, vicuñas, vizcachas and mice; the latter occur up to 5221 m elevation.